 2. Tends Towards Absolute Moral Relativism

-The labeling theory of deviance states that acts are not deviant in and of themselves but are labeled thus by society.
+The labeling theory of deviance states that acts are not deviant in and of themselves but are labeled thus by society (this also happens to be an argument in the conflict theory of deviance).
 Deviance, thus, is a social construct rather than an actual, pre-existing given.

 This is not always true, as we know that certain acts can be considered deviant by any standards of morality present in almost all human societies.

 The labeling theory of deviance assumes that all forms of labeling and shaming are counter-productive.
 In doing so, it ignores the constructive role played by certain labeling practices such as reintegrative shaming.

 Reintegrative shaming is a concept proposed by the Australian criminologist John Braithwaite (1989) which states that labeling can be positive when it labels the act, not the person or the group.